16 Best Places to Visit in RajasthanCreated by Harsh Sonawala,

 If interested in planning a visit through Rajasthan, send us your preferences and we’ll get straight to it!

-Amidst the quickly growing population, shopaholics can lap up traditional footwear, textiles, crafts and eye-catching gems.
-Participate in the several festivals including the Elephant Festival in spring, when pachyderms pout and prance around.
+Amidst the bylanes around the city palace shopaholics can lap up traditional footwear, textiles, crafts, and eye-catching gems.
+Participate in several festivals including the Elephant Festival in spring, when pachyderms pout and prance around.
 The Hawa Mahal, or the famous ‘Palace of Winds’ is just another site to go visit while in Jaipur.
-Don’t forget to ride on the royal elephants around the Amer Fort to fulfill the experience.

 Already planning on going but confused about what kind of accommodation you can find?
 Check out this Jaipur guide on homestays.

-Due to the arid climate, locals would find inventive and innovative ways to combat the extreme conditions.
-Locals would build step-wells to try and trap rainwater, and Abhaneri is the perfect example.
-Consisting of 3,500 narrow stairs and 13 stories, Chand Baori is intricately designed with an interior palace built.
+The Chand Baori step well in Abhaneri consists of 3,500 narrow stairs and 13 stories, Chand Baori is intricately designed with an interior palace built.
 It’s one of the biggest step-wells in India going as far as 30 meters underground.
-Located opposite the Harshat Mata Temple, it makes for a wonderful pit stop on the Agra – Jaipur road.

 ‘The Eastern Gateway of India,’ Bharatpur is home to the petite Keoladeo National Park.
 This is a must for nature lovers and avid birdwatchers.
 Only 29 sq. km total, more than 300 species of migratory birds from all around Asia have been recorded in the park, which also contains a lot of separate wildlife.
 It is a wonderful mosaic of different vegetation, ranging from swampy woodlands to dry grasslands, and hence is a UNESCO World Heritage Site.

-This village is another extremely visited city in Rajasthan, not only by foreigners, but by many Indians.
-It’s is one of the most sacred places in all India, and consequently a massive pilgrimage site for Hindus and Sikhs.
+This is another extremely visited city in Rajasthan, not only by foreigners but by many Indians.
+It is one of the most sacred places in all of India, and consequently a massive pilgrimage site for Hindus and Sikhs.
 This is because of the holy Pushkar Lake, from the Hindu epics the Ramayana and the Mahabharata, and also other scriptures mentioning the famous place and lake.